The following article shows you how to setup a DbVisualizer export to run at certain intervals and send the export

 The examples are in two flavours

 - For a Windows environment using VBScript and scheduling through the Microsoft Windows Task Scheduler

 - For a Linux environment using shell script and scheduling through cron jobs.

 Exporting in Windows

-The following shows how to export data to a CSV file and then send that data to an mail address.
+The following shows how to export data to a CSV file and then send that data to an e-mail address.
 The following description assumes the scripts are located on the host/computer running the Microsoft Windows Task Scheduler.
 The CSV file is sent as an attachment in an email message.
-The script files referred in this section are attached to this article.
+The script files referred to in this section are attached to this article.

 - Edit the runDbVis.vbs.The following line of runDbVis.vbs does call the DbVisualizer Command Line interface dbviscmd.bat using the named connection H2 and running the sql file report.sql.
 Note the "0" at the end represents the intWindowStyle parameter and means that no window will be shown when running the script.
 Set it to "1" when debugging.
 For more information about the Run method see Microsoft DocumentationSpecifically, you will need to